Thesis Proposal Review Boot Camp (online)

 What to expect?

-The format will be a three-day Zoom meeting, strictly limited to 30 people from The Australian National University.
-This opportunity is available to PhD and MPhil candidates.
-There will be short 'tips and tricks' sessions where Inger will show you how to impress your panel with your presentation and 'shut up and write' style sessions where you have a chance to work on your document in harmonious, online company of others.
+The format will be a three-day Zoom meeting.
+This opportunity is available only to PhD and MPhil candidates.
+The program is structured to help you understand what is required and how to do it.
+We also include 'shut up and write' style sessions where you have a chance to work on your document in the harmonious, online company of others.

-If you have a question about this bootcamp, please contact Professor Inger Mewburn on firstname.lastname@example.org.
+If you have a question about this Boot camp, please contact Dr. Cally Guerin on firstname.lastname@example.org or Simon Clews on email@example.com